 sudo apt install chrome-gnome-shell

-chrome prefix in the package name.
+It shouldn’t bother you with the “chrome” prefix in the package name.
 It has nothing to do with Chrome.

 3. Install a GNOME Extension

-When you toggle the switch you are prompted with an install message.
-Select “Install“.
+When you toggle the switch, you are prompted with an install message.
+Select “Install.”

 Similarly, you can search and install other extensions as well.
 How much simpler can it be?